 offhand - at once, strightaway; without previous thought or preparation

-Peter the Painter - German Mauser automatic pistol named after Russian anarchist involved in the Siege of Sidney Street, 1911 + Joyce's note: 'Peter the Painter' → Irish Times 2 Dec 1922, 7/8: 'The attacking party were all armed with Service rifles, and some of them carried "Peter the Painters" and Smith and Wesson revolvers'.
+Peter the Painter - Russian anarchist of the early 20th century + Joyce's note: 'Peter the Painter' Irish Times 2 Dec 1922, 7/8: 'The attacking party were all armed with Service rifles, and some of them carried "Peter the Painters" and Smith and Wesson revolvers'.

 hole - to make a hole in, pierce, to place in a hole; to fire a bullet into; to put in prison

-consistently - constantly adhering to the same principles of thought or action
+consistently - with consistency, constantly adhering to the same principles of thought or action.

-imprescriptable - that cannot in any circumstances be legally taken away or abandoned
+imprescriptable - not subject to prescription; that cannot in any circumstances be legally taken away or abandoned.

 chuck - to throw with the hand with little action of the arm; to throw underhand; to toss; prob. at first said of throwing or tossing money, or anything light; now used somewhat playfully or contemptuously of heavy things, as suggesting that they are thrown with ease or contempt.